Why Choose CNC?

 Overview

-Earn a career as a Civil Engineering Technologist with this 2-year program.
-As a civil Engineering Technologist, you will be involved in planning, design and construction of roads, bridges, subdivisions, buildings, municipal services, and heavy infrastructure.
+Earn a career as a Civil Engineering Technologist with this 2-year diploma program.
+As a Civil Engineering Technologist, you will be involved in planning, design and construction of roads, bridges, subdivisions, buildings, municipal services, and heavy infrastructure.

 Civil Engineering Technologists work in a variety of environments including construction, forestry, mining, oil and gas, and transportation.
 They are an essential member of the engineering team who split their time between office and field work, and, when on-site, may work in urban, rural, and remote settings.